Implications of Grid-Forming Inverter Parameters on Disturbance Localization and Controllability

 We now analyze how the eigenvalues of the system's controllability gramian move with respect to system parameters.
 Here we assume each GFM has adequate headroom for frequency response and that a WAC system is able to change the power setpoint of each GFM in the network directly.
-The controllability gramian is the positive definite solution to the following Lyapunov equation:
+The controllability gramian, $W_C$, is the positive definite solution to the Lyapunov equation

-where $A$ and $B$ are the matrices that define the state-space implementation for the simplified network defined in Section \ref{sec:model_info}.
-The eigenvalues and eigenvectors of the controllability gramian define an ellipsoid that represents the set of states reachable with unit-energy input.
+where $A$ and $B$ are defined in equation \eqref{eq:state_space_GFM}.
+The eigenvalues and eigenvectors of the controllability Gramian define an ellipsoid that represents the set of states reachable with unit-energy input.
 The ellipsoid has semiaxis lengths equal to the square root of the eigenvalues and semiaxis directions given by the corresponding eigenvectors \cite{Lindmark2018}.
-This implies that larger eigenvalues of the controllability gramian correspond to directions of a system that are easier to control \cite{Kalman1962}.
-For a system of GFMs, the controllability gramian eigenvalues and their multiplicity are given by the following theorem:
+This implies that larger eigenvalues of the controllability Gramian correspond to directions of a system that are easier to control \cite{Kalman1962}.
+For a system of GFMs, the controllability Gramian eigenvalues and their multiplicity are given by the following theorem:

-\begin{theorem}Given a network of $n$ grid-forming inverters with identical effective inertia, $M$, identical effective damping $D$, and identical line admittance coupling each inverter to every other inverter in the network, $B$, the eigenvalues of the controllability gramian and their multiplicity are: \begin{itemize} \item $\frac{1}{2BD}$ with multiplicity 1 associated with controlling relative GFM angles \item $\frac{1}{2nBD}$ with multiplicity $n-2$ associated with controlling relative GFM angles \item $\frac{1}{2MD}$ with multiplicity $n$ associated with controlling GFM frequencies \end{itemize} \end{theorem}
+\begin{theorem} Given a network of $n$ grid-forming inverters with identical effective inertia, $M$, identical effective damping $D$, and identical line susceptance coupling each inverter to every other inverter in the network, $b$, the eigenvalues of the controllability Gramian and their multiplicity are: \begin{itemize} \item $\frac{\omega_0}{2bD}$ with multiplicity 1 associated with controlling relative GFM angles \item $\frac{\omega_0}{2nbD}$ with multiplicity $n-2$ associated with controlling relative GFM angles \item $\frac{1}{2MD}$ with multiplicity $n$ associated with controlling GFM frequencies \end{itemize} \end{theorem}

-The proof is given in the Appendix.
-This theorem implies that lower effective GFM inertia increases the controllability of GFM frequencies from the perspective of a wide-area control system.
+A proof is given in the Appendix.
+This theorem implies that lower effective GFM inertia \emph{increases the controllability} of GFM frequencies from the perspective of a wide-area control system and does not impact controllability of relative angle differences.
 This direct connection between effective inertia and controllability will influence future work developing WAC design methods, implying that actuating GFMs will be a more effective way to control system frequencies.